The pitch grid and scales

-The various settings for A4, incidentally, can be found quickly by clicking the tuning fork icon at the top of the Reference Pitch Ruler.
+The various values for A4, incidentally, can be found quickly by clicking the tuning fork icon at the top of the reference pitch ruler.
 By typing into the box immediately below this icon, you can assign to A4 any frequency you like.

 Selecting the tonic and scale variety

 The wider ruler next to the reference pitch ruler is the scale ruler.
 Here you can select the ‘tonic’ (i.e. the first degree or keynote) of the scale as well as its mode or type.
 First click on the note you wish to use as the tonic.
 The following menu opens:

 - Related scales: in the top part of the menu, you will find a varying number of scales preceded by a “=” sign.
 These are scales that correspond to the current scale but are differently named.
 Please note that when you select a related scale from this menu, only the main structure of the mode in question is adopted: the scale is simply given a new name and, if applicable, a new tonic.
 It can be, however, that the exact definition of the related scale in question contains additional secondary degrees or fine-tuning.
 If you wish to use these, please choose Open Scale... from the Scale drop-down menu.

 - The current note: in the middle of the submenu, grayed out, you will see the name of the note you have clicked on and which you can now make the tonic.

 - Major / Minor: Allows you to select a major or minor scale with the note selected as tonic.
 To select C Major, for example, click ‘C’ in the ruler, followed by ‘C Major’ from the submenu.

 - Open Scale... : opens Melodyne’s Open Scale window, which offers access to a wide variety of additional scales.